Redundant (song)

 "Redundant" is a song by American rock band Green Day.
-It was released as the third single from their fifth album, Nimrod (1997), and serves as the fourth track from that album.
-Released in April 1998, the song failed to match the chart positions of its predecessors but did reach number two in Australia when it was reissued as a double A-side with "Good Riddance (Time of Your Life)", becoming the band's highest-charting solo single there.
+It was released as the third single from their fifth album, Nimrod, in April 1998 and serves as the album's fourth track.
+Although the song failed to match the chart positions of its predecessors, it did reach number two in Australia when it was reissued as a double A-side with "Good Riddance (Time of Your Life)", becoming the band's highest-charting solo single there.